trkselim/repository.thenewdiamond/script.diamondinfo/README.md

 The TMDBHelper context menu can be triggered from the information screens so the TMDBHelper trakt management options for an item can be used.
 This can be set to be the default action for the "settings" button on the information screens in the settings.
 And additionally the show/movie can be browsed in tmdbhelper from the information screens.

 There are new context menu items available in various locations, so you can play from the videolist, from the recommended sections in the info screens, search the people/movies from the context menu on their poster/image.
-Play the season the the tvshowinfo screen, play the episode from the seasoninfo screen so you dont need to go into an episode before a play button can be accessed.
+Play the season from the tvshowinfo screen, play the episode from the seasoninfo screen so you dont need to go into an episode before a play button can be accessed.
 Additionally there are new play options "Play Kodi Next Episode" (play the next episode for the show after the last episode watched as recorded in your DB), "Play Trakt Next Episode" (play the next episode for the show as returned by trakt progrss (ie newest episode of the show), "Play Trakt Next Episode (Rewatch)" (play the next episode of the show after the last episode watched for a show you are rewatching).